Do Infinity Pharmaceuticals Inc. (INFI) beta value of 2.12 signposts another twist?

-For the readers interested in the stock health of Infinity Pharmaceuticals Inc. (INFI).
-It is currently valued at $2.12.
-When the transactions were called off in the previous session, Stock hit the highs of $2.4477, after setting-off with the price of $2.28.
-Company’s stock value dipped to $2.10 during the trading on the day.
-When the trading was stopped its value was $2.33.Recently in News on July 27, 2021, Infinity Pharmaceuticals Presents Updated Data from Phase 2 MARIO-275 Trial in Urothelial Cancer (UC) and Phase 2 MARIO-3 Trial in Triple Negative Breast Cancer (TNBC). – MARIO-275 median overall survival data show combination of eganelisib with nivolumab achieves 15.4 months compared to 7.9 months on nivolumab control arm in 2L UC -.
+Infinity Pharmaceuticals Inc. (INFI) is priced at $2.93 after the most recent trading session.
+At the very opening of the session, the stock price was $2.42 and reached a high price of $3.13, prior to closing the session it reached the value of $2.12.
+The stock touched a low price of $2.40.Recently in News on July 27, 2021, Infinity Pharmaceuticals Presents Updated Data from Phase 2 MARIO-275 Trial in Urothelial Cancer (UC) and Phase 2 MARIO-3 Trial in Triple Negative Breast Cancer (TNBC). – MARIO-275 median overall survival data show combination of eganelisib with nivolumab achieves 15.4 months compared to 7.9 months on nivolumab control arm in 2L UC -.
 You can read further details here

 Infinity Pharmaceuticals Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.98 on 02/11/21, with the lowest value was $1.48 for the same time period, recorded on 07/27/21.